Songs of Faith and Devotion: Reception

 In a retrospective review for AllMusic, Ned Raggett wrote that apart from Alan Wilder and Flood's "new sonic tricks", Songs of Faith and Devotion "sounds pretty much like a Depeche Mode album", yet "works incredibly well all the same" and "continues the Depeche Mode winning streak"; he ranked it at number 18 on his list of "The Top 136 or So Albums of the Nineties" for Freaky Trigger.
 Uncut journalist Stephen Dalton called it a "widescreen experiment in soulful self-laceration" that "lifts the Mode to a higher musical level and defies the traumatic circumstances surrounding its conception."
 Similarly, Danny Eccleston stated in Mojo that the album "should have been rotten" given its fraught creation, "but DM's momentum kept rolling."
 Songs of Faith and Devotion was included in Qs 1995 list "In Our Lifetime: Qs 100 Best Albums", along with Violator.

 Wilder stated he felt "In Your Room" and "Walking in My Shoes" to be some of the best works the band had ever done, a sentiment agreed upon by Flood, who commented that "many people" involved in the project shared such sentiments.
 Fellow musician Gary Numan also stated that Songs of Faith and Devotion was the album that saved his career, noting, "[after listening to this album] [my] music changed dramatically.
 It became much darker.
 At school I was excused from religious instruction because I had no faith and Songs of Faith and Devotion suddenly gave me something to write about and something to be bothered about. [...]
 I love Depeche Mode, always will."
+In 2001, Gahan called the album "one of my favourite albums of ours."